apache/accumulo-website/_docs-2/troubleshooting/tracing.md

 operation if the client application is also instrumented using OpenTelemetry and invokes the Accumulo client operation in a Span.
 Client application developers can use the OpenTelemetry [documentation] to instrument the application.
-To collect traces in the client, Accumulo needs the same two items mentioned previously: `general.opentelemetry.enabled` in the client application and the `io.opentelemetry.api.GlobalOpenTelemetry.globalOpenTelemetry` member variable must be set.
+To collect traces in the client, Accumulo needs the `io.opentelemetry.api.GlobalOpenTelemetry.globalOpenTelemetry` member variable set to an OpenTelemetry instance.

 ### Tracing from the Shell
 You can enable tracing for operations run from the shell by using the